Thursday, December 28, 2017

 This was one of several follow-ups to Cab's signature song.

 And here's the song that made gong-kicking a national obsession.
-That that Hi De Ho in your heart!
+Keep that Hi De Ho in your heart!